-- 1. An Administrative Review will be completed to verify all required components were submitted and formatting guidelines followed.
-Applications that do not comply with guidelines will be automatically disqualified and will not be considered for review. - 2.
-Proposals that pass the Administrative Review are peer-reviewed by the WF Intramural Research Support Committee (IRSC) using NIH review criteria and scoring.
-Budgets will be reviewed by both CTSI Administrators and IRSC for appropriateness.
-There will be separate review discussions for clinical science and basic science proposals. - 3.
+1. An Administrative Review will be completed to verify all required components were submitted and formatting guidelines followed.
+Applications that do not comply with guidelines will be automatically disqualified and will not be considered for review.

+- 2. Proposals that pass the Administrative Review are peer-reviewed by the WF Intramural Research Support Committee (IRSC) using NIH review criteria and scoring.
+Budgets will be reviewed by both CTSI Administrators and IRSC for appropriateness. - 3.
 Final award approval will be at the recommendation of CTSI Leadership.